eakova/zigbeam/utils/docs/dependency_graph.md

-## ARC/Pool/Cache Dependency & Interaction Graph
+## Arc/Pool/Cache Dependency & Interaction Graph

-This document shows how the ARC family of utilities depend on and interact with each other.
+This document shows how the Arc family of utilities depend on and interact with each other.
 It also clarifies a couple of naming details used in the diagram.

 Key corrections
 - Arc<T>.storage is an extern union used for Small Value Optimization (SVO), not a tagged union.